-Third Saturday at Riverview: Riverview Retirement Community Workshop.
+Third Saturday of Each Month at Riverview: Riverview Retirement Community Workshop.
 An INW members only event.
 Novice turners welcome !
 Coordinators: Ron Gooley and Tommy John.
 Always check this web site for any other announcements regarding Riverview sessions.
+We will note ONLY IF the month session is canceled !
 Location: 1711 E. Ross Ct. -- 9:00 AM start.
 Bring your own wood and tools.
 If you have a problem piece or tool, this is a good time to get help with it.
 Fantastic opportunity for new turners to get expert mentoring!

 LEND A LATHE PROGRAM UP AND RUNNING !
 The Lend A Lathe Program is designed primarily for new turners getting a start on their woodturning experience.
 We hope that the availability of a loaner lathe will initiate a passion and “addiction” to woodturning that many of us feel who have been turning for years.
 For turners that are not new to turning, the Lend a Lathe Program may help tide them over till commitment, financial resources, or adequate location for a larger lathe become available to them and they can own a lathe of their choosing.
 Currently two lathes, a Rikon Midi and a Jet Midi, will be in the program, with an initial 3 month loan period.
 Applications and supporting materials will be available at the regular meetings.
 Please contact LALP Director, Damon at firstname.lastname@example.org to submit your application.

 INW is now doing once a month (on a Saturday) demonstrations and mentoring at FAFB.
 They have a great woodshop at Fairchild and we are privileged to be able to help our active and retired servicemen with their wood turning skills.
 To participate please talk to Damon or Doug.